-In numerous cases listeria bacteria has a connection with food.
-A person can get a condition that is called listeriosis – a food poisoning.
+In numerous cases, listeria bacteria has a connection with food.
+A person can get a condition that is called listeriosis – food poisoning.
 All it takes is to eat something contaminated with Listeria monocytogenes bacteria.
 This problem is especially common for those who suffer from problems with the immune system.
 There can be some vegetables contaminated with the soil or fertilizer.
 Listeria bacteria can also be nesting in animals.
 Therefore, the bacteria can later be in their meat and dairy products.
 Contamination can also be in processed foods (e.g., soft cheeses, cold cuts).
 You might be careful too with unpasteurized milk or any products of this type of milk.
 You can read more about cross-contamination here.
 As you can see, listeria monocytogenes food is very diverse, and many people might be consuming either product for years without any problems, but for some the scenery is different.

 What can you do for listeria monocytogenes prevention?

 - Prepare foods with caution (wash hands, clean cutting boards, etc.)

 - Cook safely (determine the safe temperature, do not undercook, etc.)

 - Serve safely (cooked foods need to be hot for eating, but cold foods – cold, etc.)

 - If there are any doubts, it is better not to buy certain foods or throw them out

 - Make salads yourself safely (you can find a tasty tuna recipe here!)